Chicago Med season 3

 The third season of Chicago Med, an American medical drama television series with executive producer Dick Wolf, and producers Michael Brandt, Peter Jankowski, Andrew Schneider and René Balcer (uncredited), was ordered on May 10, 2017.
-The season premiered on November 21, 2017.
-This season marks the final regular appearance of main character Sarah Reese Portrayed By Rachel DiPillo The season concluded on May 15, 2018, and contained 20 episodes.
+The season premiered on November 21, 2017, concluded on May 15, 2018, and contained 20 episodes.
+This season marks the final regular appearance of main character Sarah Reese, portrayed by Rachel DiPillo.